aarizat/SEF_notifier/README.md

 # SEF (Serviço de Estrangeiros e Fronteiras): Visto Consular

 ## Description

-In the new SEF website (https://cplp.sef.pt/Registo.aspx) there are currently three options for requesting a Visto Consular, but one of them isn't enabled yet.
-The enabled option is what I need.
-I don't like the idea of going to the website daily to see if that option is enabed.
-To avoid this tedious task, I decided to automate it, I created a Python Script which goes to the website and look if the option is enabled, if so, an email telling me that the option is enable is sent to me.
-This script is executed three times per day.
+The new SEF website (https://cplp.sef.pt/Registo.aspx) currently offers three options for requesting a Visto Consular, but one of them is not yet enabled.
+Fortunately, the enabled option is the one I require.
+However, checking the website daily to see if the option is available is a time-consuming task that I prefer to avoid.
+To simplify the process, I created a Python script that automates the task.
+The script checks the website three times a day and sends me an email notification if the option becomes available.

 ## How does it work ?

-The script uses the `requests` library for making a get request to https://cplp.sef.pt/Registo.aspx, then scrapes the web page using `beautifulsoup4` library, look for an HTML image tag whose src='Images/SemVisto.png' and class='img-fluid btn Botao', goes up for its parent, that's a <a> tag and grabs its `href` attribute, if this is a valid url so this means that no-visto Consular option is enabled, and finally sends an email with this link embeded to me, in order to send emails I am using MailGun library.
-In case there is no link enable in the website so the script only prints a message in the stdout saying that the option is not ready yet.
-To run the script three times daily I created a github workflow which run on a cron schedule.
+The script is designed to streamline the process of checking for the availability of a Visto Consular option on the SEF website.
+It utilizes the `requests` library to make a GET request to https://cplp.sef.pt/Registo.aspx and the `beautifulsoup4` library to scrape the webpage for a specific HTML image tag.
+If the tag is found, the script goes up to its parent <a> tag and extracts the `href` attribute.
+If the attribute contains a valid URL, this means that the no-Visto Consular option is enabled, and the script sends an email to me with the link embedded using the MailGun library.

+If the option is not enabled, the script will simply print a message to the stdout indicating that the option is not ready yet.
+To ensure that the script runs three times daily, I have created a GitHub workflow that executes on a cron schedule.
+This approach eliminates the need for manual checking and provides an efficient and automated solution.